 In any preschool, there should be a well-thought-out curriculum that you can discuss with the teachers.
 The curriculum should be well-balanced and cover a vast array of topics such as music, arts and crafts, science, language skills, sensory play and much more.
 It’s important to remember that children of this age learn from play so you shouldn’t expect them to sit down at desks filling out worksheets all day.

 When it comes to discipline, the classroom rules should be made clear to the children and they should understand the consequences if they break them.
 However, it shouldn’t just be about disciplining them when they are bad.
-The children should also receive positive reinforcement to encourage good behaviour.
+The children should also receive positive reinforcement to encourage good behavior.
 Again, don’t be afraid to ask the teacher how they do this.
 Usually, they will have a reward chart or something similar.

 Teacher To Child Ratio